-This blog explains digital marketing vs performance marketing in simple language, with clear examples and practical insights.
+This article presents digital marketing vs performance marketing in simple terms, using clear examples and practical ideas.

 What Is Digital Marketing?

-Digital marketing refers to all marketing activities done using digital platforms and the internet to promote a brand, product, or service.
-Its main objective is to build online presence, brand awareness, and customer relationships over time.
+Digital marketing encompasses any marketing operations conducted through digital platforms and the internet to promote a brand, product, or service.
+The primary goal is to gradually increase internet presence, brand awareness, and customer relationships.

-Digital marketing focuses on both short-term visibility and long-term brand growth.
+Digital marketing emphasizes on short-term visibility and long-term brand growth.

 Common Digital Marketing Channels